-CCIC, the selling stockholders and the underwriters for the international offering named below have entered into an underwriting agreement with respect to the shares being offered outside the United States.
+CCIC and the underwriters for the international offering named below have entered into an underwriting agreement with respect to the shares being offered outside the United States.
 Subject to certain conditions, each international underwriter has severally agreed to purchase the number of shares indicated in the following table.
 Goldman Sachs International and Salomon Brothers International Limited are the representatives of the international underwriters.

-If the international underwriters sell more shares than the total number set forth in the table above, the international underwriters have an option to buy up to an additional 824,119 shares from the selling stockholders to cover such sales.
+If the international underwriters sell more shares than the total number set forth in the table above, the international underwriters have an option to buy up to an additional 630,000 shares from CCIC to cover such sales.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the international underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

-The following tables show the per share and total underwriting discounts and commissions to be paid to the international underwriters by CCIC and the selling stockholders.
-Such amounts are shown assuming both no exercise and full exercise of the international underwriters' option to purchase 824,119 additional shares.
+The following table shows the per share and total underwriting discounts and commissions to be paid to the international underwriters by CCIC.
+Such amounts are shown assuming both no exercise and full exercise of the international underwriters' option to purchase 630,000 additional shares.

 Shares sold by the international underwriters to the public will initially be offered at the initial price to public set forth on the cover of this prospectus.
-Any shares sold by the international Underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial price to public.
-Any such securities dealers may resell any shares purchased from the international underwriters to certain other brokers or dealers at a discount of up to \$ per share from the initial price to public.
+Any shares sold by the international underwriters to securities dealers may be sold at a discount of up to \$0.42 per share from the initial price to public.
+Any such securities dealers may resell any shares purchased from the international underwriters to certain other brokers or dealers at a discount of up to \$0.10 per share from the initial price to public.
 If all the shares are not sold at the initial price to public, the representatives may change the price to public and the other selling terms.

-CCIC and the selling stockholders have entered into underwriting agreements with the underwriters for the sale of 22,160,000 shares in the United States.
+CCIC has entered into an underwriting agreement with the underwriters for the sale of 16,800,000 shares in the United States.
 The terms and conditions of both offerings are the same and the sale of shares in both offerings are conditioned on each other.
-[International Prospectus]

 Goldman, Sachs & Co. and Salomon Smith Barney Inc. are representatives of the underwriters for the offering in the United States.